clawfire/portfolio/content/_pages/faq.md

 **How do you handle website backups?**

 I perform regular offsite backups to ensure that your website data is safe and can be restored quickly in case of any issues.
 This is part of my WordPress monitoring service, which ensures your site is always secure and up-to-date.
+[All the plans include backups](/wordpress-services#find-the-perfect-wordpress-monitoring-plan-for-your-needs-).

 ## E-commerce Solutions